Notice of Intent to Adjust Water Rates and Fees

 • Revenue neutral – this change does not generate profit but helps ensure costs are shared fairly.

-Tucson Water is also proposing adjustments to two important program-related fees:
+The City of Tucson also adopted adjustments to two important program-related fees:

 Water Conservation Fee